coursera/courier/index.md

 <img src="images/android-icon.png" width="64" />
 </center>

 Courier is part of a suite of language bindings for the Pegasus schema language.
 Bindings for all these languages can be generated from the same schema files.

-When multiple language bindings are used to build applications:
+Using Pegasus language bindings to build applications enables:

-* These languages share a common understanding of the structure of the data they read and write.
+* Languages share a common understanding of the structure of the data they read and write.
-* The language binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
+* Language binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
-* The schemas promote consistency in data modeling, often resulting in JSON data that is easier to understand and work with.
+* Consistency in data modeling, often resulting in JSON data that is easier to understand and work with.

 **Multiple data protocols**